Chapter 6: The Normal Distribution and The Central Limit Theorem

 - Anita’s percentile is higher than the 70th percentile.

-The table below shows a sample of the maximum capacity (maximum number of spectators) of sports stadiums.
-The table does not include horse-racing or motor-racing stadiums.
+The data below shows a sample of the maximum capacity (maximum number of spectators) of sports stadiums.
+It does not include horse-racing or motor-racing stadiums.

 - Calculate the sample mean and the sample standard deviation for the maximum capacity of sports stadiums (the data).